 OnePlus 8 Pro release date and price

-- The OnePlus 8 Pro is available now in the US and UK
+- The OnePlus 8 Pro will be available in the UAE on May 20th

 The OnePlus 8 Pro is the most expensive OnePlus smartphone to date.
 That's not a surprise, as the company has been increasing prices each year to keep pace (and arguably, catch up with bigger increases) with the rest of the market; however, it means the brand is losing the 'affordable flagship' pull which made it a breakthrough success back in the days of the OnePlus One and OnePlus 2.

-The OnePlus 8 Pro price starts at $899 / £799 (around AU$1,500) for the 8GB of RAM and 128GB of storage variant.
-That's £100 more than the OnePlus 7T Pro starting price, and you're getting half the amount of storage in the new 8 Pro (vs 256GB in it predecessor).
+The OnePlus 8 Pro price starts at AED 3,099 for the 8GB of RAM and 128GB of storage variant.
+That's AED 300 more than the OnePlus 7T Pro starting price, and you're getting half the amount of storage in the new 8 Pro (vs 256GB in it predecessor).
 On the plus side, though, the 7T Pro was only a 4G phone, while the 8 Pro has 5G connectivity.

-There are two variants of the OnePlus 8 Pro, with the pricier option setting you back $999 / £899 (around AU$1,700) and bagging you 12GB of RAM and 256GB of storage.
-That's £100 more than the 'McLaren Edition' of the 7T Pro, which also came with a 12GB+256GB configuration and was 5G enabled.
+There are two variants of the OnePlus 8 Pro, with the pricier option setting you back AED 3,099 and bagging you 12GB of RAM and 256GB of storage.

 - 6.78-inch, 1440 x 3168 QHD+, 19.8:9, 513ppi, 120Hz, HDR10+